brannn/csv2iceberg/README.md

    - Configure Trino to accept HTTP authentication (not recommended for production)

 Note: For security reasons, passwords should only be transmitted over HTTPS connections.

+### Data Dictionary Integration

+This tool supports enhancing your Iceberg tables with data dictionary metadata through:

+1. **Column Comments**: Add descriptive documentation to columns using the custom schema definition:
+   - Helps document the meaning and purpose of each column
+   - Makes tables self-documenting for other users
+   - Preserved in Iceberg table metadata and visible in SQL clients

+2. **Table Properties**: Add table-level metadata using a properties JSON file:
+   - Set table comments, ownership information, and other metadata
+   - Configure Iceberg-specific table behavior properties
+   - Add custom key-value metadata relevant to your organization

+These features together provide a comprehensive data dictionary capability directly integrated with your Iceberg tables, making them more maintainable and easier to understand.

 ### Role-Based Authorization